-1. Participants are divided into Elementary, Middle School, Junior Varsity, and Varsity Divisions depending on their birthdate and/or grade in school.
+- Participants are divided into four divisions (Elementary, Middle School, Junior Varsity, and Varsity) depending on their birthdate and/or grade in school.

-4. Citizens and residents of the USA represent their state, not their country.
+- Citizens and residents of the United States represent their state (or the District of Columbia, Puerto Rico, or other territories), not their country.

 For more information, please explore our website, or contact firstname.lastname@example.org with any questions you may have.
 Thanks for your interest in the International History Olympiad!